rtshkmr/tp/docs/UserGuide.md

 ##### 2.1.1: Adding client notes: `client note add`

-Adds a note to the client at the specified index in the list view.
-If a note with the exact same content and tags already exists, a "duplicate note" error will be displayed.
+Adds a note to a particular client at the specified index in the list view. **_TBM_** will notify you with a **"duplicate note"** message if you happen to add a note which already exists (i.e. has the same content and set of tags).
+We do this to avoid unnecessary clutter for you.

 <div markdown="block" class="alert alert-info">
 **:information_source:** Even if the client is not currently being displayed in the left display panel, client notes for that client can still be added, as long as that client is present in the client list view.